akshayKhot/akshayKhot.github.io/_posts/2021-4-26-abstractions-in-computing.md

   <img src="{{ site.images }}/{{ page.img }}" alt="Associative Layer">
 </a>

+**Related Issues**

+- Concurrency: Allowing multiple systems to access the data at the same time
+- Remote Storage: Same issues as concurrency, with an additional delay to reach the remote storage device.
+- Replicated Storage: Making the storage highly available by making copies, in turn increasing the chances that read operation might provide stale data.

+---

-### Interpreters
+#### Interpreters

 These are the active elements of a computer system that perform computations.
 They can be described with a simple abstraction that consists of just three components:

-1. An *instruction reference*, which tells the interpreter where to find its next instruction.
+1. **Instruction Reference:** Tells the interpreter where to find its next instruction.
-2. A *repertoire*, which defines the set of actions the interpreter is prepared to perform when it retrieves an instruction from the location named by the instruction reference.
+2. **Instruction Set: **Defines the set of actions the interpreter is prepared to perform when it retrieves an instruction from the location named by the instruction reference.
-3. An *environment reference*, which tells the interpreter where to find its *environment*, the current state on which the interpreter should perform the action of the current instruction.
+3. **Environment:** The current state on which the interpreter should perform the action of the current instruction.

 **Processors**

 A general-purpose processor is an implementation of an interpreter.
 The program counter contains the address of the memory location that stores the next instruction of the current program.

 Here is a set of instructions that our processor includes:

 1. adding two numbers (ADD),
 2. subtracting one number from another (SUB),